MarketplaceUX/devhub-redesign/README.md

 ## Changelog
 07/16/2014:
-* Removed (or hide) content not relevant to current work on the 2 new concepts.
+* Removed (or hid) content not relevant to current work on the 2 new concepts.

 05/19/2014:
 * Added Changelog to master README.
 Changes to either branch will be noted here (with links to the affected pages or site areas).